 Risk-free first bets are fairly common, too.
 Lose your first bet?
 The operator will refund the money so you can place a second one.

 Keep an eye out for lucrative bonuses when you sign up at sports betting sites.

 Government agencies regulate all sports betting sites in Illinois.
 Additionally, they use high-level encryption to protect your data.

 Always be sure you use a licensed operator to keep yourself and your information safe and secure.
 Government agencies that oversee sports betting sites usually keep a running list of licensed operators.

-Caesars and Penn National Gaming each own two of Illinois’ casinos.
-Eldorado Resorts owns Grand Victoria Elgin, but the company has planned a merger with Caesars.
+Penn National Gaming owns two of Illinois’ casinos.
+Caesars owns both Harrah’s properties plus Grand Victoria Elgin, which it acquired via its merger with Eldorado.

 Churchill Downs owns Rivers Casino as well as Arlington International Racecourse.